ministryofjustice/hmpps-learner-records-api/README.md

 To develop and build the application locally you will need JDK 21 installed and configured.

 ### Ktlint formatting
-Ktlint is used to format the source code and a task runs in the Circle build to check the formatting.
+Ktlint is used to format the source code and a task runs in the GitHub build action to check the formatting.

-You should run the following commands to make sure that the source code is formatted locally before it breaks the Circle build.
+You should run the following commands to make sure that the source code is formatted locally before it breaks the GitHub build action.

 #### Apply ktlint formatting rules to Intellij
 `./gradlew ktlintApplyToIdea`